 with international standards.
 For more than six authors, give the names of the first six, followed

 by et al. Important: If the article cited has a DOI number, it must be written of the citation, using the

 13. Manuscript based on clinical investigations should conform to ethical standards as set out in Declaration

 of Helsinki and the written approval of appropriate Bioethics Committee should be cited in the

 Manuscript based on animal study should conform to current laws of the country in which they were performed and the written approval of appropriate Ethics Committee should be cited in the body text.

 14. The authors of manuscript based on human experiments must not disclose personal data of patients

+described (identifying details should be omitted).
 In the case of personal information or in the case of

 photographs written informed consent of the patient should be documented in the paper.

 15. The editors reserve the right to reject manuscripts that do not follow the instructions.